25 Best Things to Do in Sequoia & Kings Canyon National Park

 The following list is written in no particular order of best or worst.

-However, this does not come without saying that accessing either park requires a very long drive out of the Central Valley—meaning that if you want to make the most of your time, it’s best to arrive first thing in the morning, especially because simple things like finding parking only get more difficult as the day goes on during the busy summer travel season.
+However, this does not go without saying that accessing either park requires a very long drive out of the Central Valley—meaning that if you want to make the most of your time, it’s best to arrive first thing in the morning, especially because simple things like finding parking only get more difficult as the day goes on during the busy summer travel season.

 On a different note, you can save time when you arrive by purchasing your National Park pass, along with your other outdoor gear, at REI before traveling to the park!